 A few things to note:

-- A transaction status will remain
+- A transaction’s initial status will always be

 - When a transaction status changes to either

 failed, you will receive webhook notifications with the final statuses of each of the partial capture requests or partial void requests you invoked (e.g., if you invoked five capture requests, you will receive five webhooks).

 - Time limitation: Acquirers limit the time allotted to invoke a final capture request.
 We send the final capture request after five days to comply with these limitations.